Heck it can get confusing! There are so many different types of pasta available, it can be tricky to understand and remember which is which.

 Fusilli is the Italian word for ‘little spindles’.
 Fusilli are more tightly curled than spirali/ cavatappi and great for catching cream and vegetable sauces, as well as using in pasta salads like this wholesome vegetable dish.

 A longer version of fusilli also exists called ‘fusilli napoletani’ (from the Southern Italian city of Naples).

 Long fusilli that have been hollowed out, drinking straw style.
 Photo by ‘usychan’ on Flickr.

 Literally, ‘cocks’ combs’, galletti (pronounced ‘gah-LAY-tee’) are semi-circular tubular pasta with ruffled edges.

 Garganelli are penne-like pasta shapes, however they are rougher looking.
-They resemble homemade penne almost... created by folding and sticking together pasta rectangles.
-Learn how to make them yourself on this garganelli page.
+They resemble homemade penne almost… created by folding and sticking together pasta rectangles.
+Waitrose supermarket in the UK sells this pasta under its own name brand.